HashCore Docs

 Features:

-If the "use global frequency" option is selected for a board, it takes the miner’s global frequency value.
+If the "use global frequency" option is selected for a board, it adopts the global miner frequency value.

 If the "use board frequency" option is selected for a chip, it inherits the frequency of the corresponding board.

-If the board uses the global frequency — the chip operates at the miner’s global frequency.
+If the board uses the global frequency, the chip, accordingly, operates at the global miner frequency.

 Each miner board has a separate interface for management and data display.